mahirlabibdihan/Modern-iGraphics/README.md

 ```
 void iFreeImage(Image* img);
 ```
 - Define new Sprite struct to store image, position and collision mask.
+The functionalities of the Sprite struct are similar to the Image struct with additional features like setting positions and collision detection.
 ```
 typedef struct{
     int x, y;